 So it is not just the needs of the soil that are catered for by the interconnected intuition of the dynamics of the world soul but also the needs of those who can use the benefits of the minerals and substances that are provided by these natural medicines.

-Returning to the "weeds" in the photo at the start of this page I will now explain them individually.
+Returning to the "weeds" in the photo above, we will now look at them individually.

 This plant derives its Latin name partly after Achilles who famously used yarrow as a field dressing for his battle wounds and covered his body with a tincture made from the leaves to stay invincible against arrows in the Trojan War.
 Millefolium translates to "coming of a thousand leaves," which refers to its many small, feather-like leaves